rhalbersma/dctl/README.md

 ### Contribute

-Any ideas and contributions are much appreciated!
-The recommended way to contribute code is through GitHub [pull requests](https://help.github.com/articles/using-pull-requests).
-Patches and raw code samples are discouraged.
+Any feature requests, ideas and contributions are much appreciated!
+The recommended way to contribute code is through BitBucket [pull requests](https://confluence.atlassian.com/display/BITBUCKET/Working+with+pull+requests).

 Acknowledgments
 ----------------